How Many Square Feet Do I Need in My New Senior Apartment?

 Finding your fit is easier than you think.

 Discover the perfect floor plan for all the best parts of retirement without any of the drawbacks.
 Enjoy maintenance-free living and a dynamic senior living community where you’ll meet other active older adults.
-Our independent living includes services and amenities such as chef-prepared meals, a fully equipped fitness center and heated indoor pool, and other conveniences for your life on the go.
+Our independent living community includes services and amenities such as chef-prepared meals, a fully equipped fitness center and heated indoor pool, and other conveniences for your life on the go.
 Contact us today to learn more about our versatile one- and two-bedroom senior apartment homes or to view floor plans, and find your fit at Aberdeen Ridge.